fzh20041028-ctrl/diamond-market-analysis/README.md

-verview

-This project analyzes a sample of 500 diamonds to study the relationship between diamond price and its key characteristics (carat, depth, and table).
-The dataset is saved as Diamonds_sample.csv, and all analysis is done in R with the script Diamonds_analysis.R.

-The goal of this project is to practice basic data analysis techniques and develop a clear understanding of how statistical methods and visualization can reveal insights from raw data.

-Files

-Diamonds_sample.csv → the dataset used for analysis

-Diamonds_analysis.R → R script containing all analysis and plots

-Methods

-Data Sampling & Summary

-Randomly selected 500 rows from the original dataset

-Generated descriptive statistics with summary()

-Exploratory Data Analysis (EDA)

-Visualized price distribution with histograms and boxplots

-Grouped carat weight into intervals and calculated average prices

-Correlation Analysis

-Calculated correlations between price and variables (carat, depth, table)

-Visualized price vs carat and price vs depth with scatter plots

-Distribution Checks

-Tested normality of variables (depth, table) with Shapiro-Wilk test

-Used Q-Q plots to visualize distributional assumptions

-Key Findings

-Price is strongly correlated with carat weight (correlation ≈ 0.9).

-Depth and table show weak or almost no correlation with price.

-Price distribution is right-skewed, with a few very expensive outliers.

-Carat groups reveal that average price rises sharply as carat size increases.

-Skills Demonstrated

-Data cleaning and sampling in R

-Visualization using histograms, boxplots, and scatter plots

-Statistical analysis and correlation testing

-Writing reproducible analysis and structured reporting
+# Diamonds Market Analysis

+## 📌 Overview
+This project analyzes a **sample of 500 diamonds** to study the relationship between diamond price and its key characteristics (carat, depth, and table).

+- Dataset: `Diamonds_sample.csv`
+- Code: `Diamonds_analysis.R`

+The purpose of this project is to practice basic data analysis and gain an understanding of how visualization and statistical methods reveal patterns in real data.

+---

+## 📂 Files
+- **Diamonds_sample.csv** → dataset used for analysis
+- **Diamonds_analysis.R** → R script with all code for analysis and plots

+---

+## 🔎 Methods
+1. **Data Sampling & Summary**
+   - Randomly selected 500 rows from the original dataset
+   - Used `summary()` to describe main statistics

+2. **Exploratory Data Analysis (EDA)**
+   - Histogram and boxplot of price distribution
+   - Grouped carat into intervals and calculated average price per group

+3. **Correlation Analysis**
+   - Computed correlations between price and carat, depth, table
+   - Visualized price vs. carat and price vs. depth with scatter plots

+4. **Distribution Checks**
+   - Normality tests on depth and table using Shapiro-Wilk test
+   - Q-Q plots to compare distributions

+---

+## 📊 Key Findings
+- Price is **strongly correlated with carat weight** (≈ 0.9).
+- Depth and table show **weak or no correlation** with price.
+- Price distribution is **right-skewed**, with a few very high outliers.
+- Average price rises quickly as carat group increases.

+---

+## 🛠 Skills Demonstrated
+- Data cleaning and sampling in **R**
+- Visualization (histogram, boxplot, scatter plot)
+- Statistical analysis & correlation testing
+- Writing clear, reproducible analysis

+---

+## ▶️ How to Run
+1. Download this repository
+2. Open `Diamonds_analysis.R` in RStudio
+3. Run the code to reproduce the analysis and plots